orangeduck/CPP_COMPLETE/README.md

 ...
 ```

 There are two problems with this approach.
 The first is that a number of functions must be created as deep as the stack.
 The second is that the `COND` or `UPDATE` functions must not contain in themselves any reference to the `REPEAT` macro.
-Even trivial loops such as `while(X != 10) { X+=2; }` cannot be expressed because the update requires addition and the comparison function requires subtraction.
+Even trivial loops such as `while(X != 10) { X += 2; }` cannot be expressed via the above method because `X += 2` requires addition and `X != 10` requires subtraction.

 Another method is explained by [pfultz](https://github.com/pfultz2/Cloak/wiki/Is-the-C-preprocessor-Turing-complete%3F) which removes several of these issues.
 I attempted his implementation but encountered several issues of my own.
-In general the semantics of this particular behavior of delayed evaluation were too complicated to get my head around.
+In general the semantics of this particular behavior of delayed evaluation were too complicated to get my head around and unify with the rest of my system.

 In the end I implemented a combination of the two.
 The recursion depth `$` is explicitly passed in to allow for recursive functions to call other recursive functions, and a more general pattern is used to capture all kinds of recursive functions.